 We’ve been getting a lot of questions about routers recently.
 What are the best routers?
 How do I get the most secure router?
 My internet is super fast – can I get a router that is super-fast too?
-Of course, Chris has his favorite, but I thought it would be good to head over to Amazon to find the very best routers with top ratings.
+Of course, Chris has his favorites, but I thought it would be good to head over to Amazon to find the very best routers with top ratings.
 So I looked for a router which has at least 100 reviews with an average rating above four stars.
 I’ve also copied an actual review of these three best routers.
-(Full disclosure – if you buy something using these links, Geek For Hire may earn a small commission.)
+(Full disclosure – if you buy something using these links, Geek For Hire may earn a small commission at no increase in cost to you.)
+See the bottom of this page for Chris’ favorites.

 eero Home WiFi System (4.6 Stars / 1,536 Reviews)